chumgt/dash/README.md

   For example, `5 + 2 * 8` will correctly produce `21`, but `x * f() + 5` may
   not, so try changing it to `(x * (f())) + (5)`.
 This is obviously a huge issue and is being worked on.

+* Error messages are not very helpful.
+The most common causes errors are malformed scripts (invalid programs) and parsing errors (see previous point).